Frequently asked questions

 Why verify brand registrability?

-It is worth to verify that your new brand or domain does not conflict with existing trademarks.
+It is worth verifying that your new brand or domain does not conflict with existing trademarks.
 In the long run, you can save a lot of money by avoiding the costs of rebranding and litigation over the right to use the brand.

 Why should you register a trademark?